Anomalous thermal relaxation in warm ion plasmas: Method

-It is widely known that a screened Coulomb fluid crystallizes as temperature $T$ drops beyond a critical value, as characterized by the Coulomb plasma parameter $\Gamma=\frac{Z^2}{lT}$ for an ion with $Z$ charge with mean distance $l$ at density $N/L^3$.
-As described in \cite{barba22} for a realistic bulk system, screening and finite charge affect crystallization, so that it departs from the $\Gamma \sim 175$ canonical value.
+It is widely known that a screened Coulomb fluid crystallizes as temperature $T$ drops beyond a critical value that for a classical one-component plasma in the weakly screened regime is $\Gamma_C\sim 171.8$ \citep{hamaguchiPhysRevE.56.4671} with tiny dependence on the fcc or bcc lattices.
+This phase transition is characterized by the Coulomb plasma parameter $\Gamma_C=\frac{Z^2}{lT}$ for (point-like) ions with $Z$ charge and mean distance $l$ at density $N/L^3$.
+Instead, as described in \cite{barba22} for a realistic bulk system, screening and finite size affect crystallization, so that it departs from the quoted canonical value.

+As already studied, the Debye screening length exhibits dependence in temperature and density \citep{hamaguchiPhysRevE.56.4671, potePhysRevE.65.036412}.
+In this work we are interested in exploring thermally-relaxing Yukawa systems with interest in dense astrophysical plasmas where the screening length does not get largely distorted by thermal effects and approximate up to factors of ${\sim \mathcal O}(1)$ to that associated to a degenerate electron fluid, i.e. the Thomas-Fermi screening length.
+Then $\lambda \propto \lambda_e$, where $\lambda_e$ is the Thomas-Fermi screening length $\lambda_e \sim \frac{1}{2 k_{F, e}} \sqrt{\frac{\pi}{\alpha}}$. $k_{F, e}$ is the electron Fermi momentum and $\alpha$ is the fine-structure constant.
+This is of interest for ions in astrophysical ultradense conditions such as those in warm materials in low-density phases of proto-NS where electrons form a degenerate Fermi sea.

 In the simulation box we follow thermal relaxation including phase transitions (gas-liquid-solid) in the Yukawa fluid where the transition point in the density-$T$ phase space is highly dependent on the interaction screening length $\lambda$.

 This is relevant to our results because the cooling of the sample will be affected by the liquid-solid phase transition, i.e. lattice formation.
 When the crystal appears the particles will stop crossing the simulation box's walls and thus the extraction of energy from the system comes to a halt so that the sample will not reach $T_{\rm wall}$.
-This means that at a particular timestep of the simulation, the number of particles that are colliding with the walls is bounded by
+This means that at a particular timestep of the simulation, the average number of particles that are colliding with the walls is bounded by